Schuldakt/DaktLib/ARCHITECTURE.md

 ## Overview

-DaktLib is a modular C++23 library ecosystem designed for Star Citizen modding tools.
+DaktLib is a modular C++23 library ecosystem designed for gaming modding tools.
 The library provides a complete stack from low-level utilities to high-level game file parsing, GUI rendering, and overlay systems.

 ## Design Philosophy